omer358/units_converter/README.md

 # units_converter

-A Flutter app helps to convert between the basic units of measurement.
+A Flutter app helps Users to convert between the basic units of measurement.

 ## The Current Supported Units:
 - Time.